joebluems/ZeppelinTwitterAnalysis/README.md

 parse streaming tweets into a TSV, then analyze with zeppelin

 ## A. Preparing the tweets
+Acquiring the tweets and parsing the results was done in Python but there are many other choices.
+An important note to consider when running any of these scripts is that you will need to point your script to your python executable.
+Any of these scripts will need to be modified. <BR>
 If you are interested in starting from scratch and acquiring the data, follow these steps:
 * Get a twitter developer key here: https://dev.twitter.com
 * Grab the secret key info and modify the file <b>stream.py</b>